jcpaik/sofa-manuscript/Markdown Style.md

 https://code.visualstudio.com/api/extension-guides/markdown-extension
 This person knows a lot about writing apps (maybe No. 1 in the world): https://bicycleforyourmind.com/
 - He hates when editors render the text in editing mode.
 When we usually work with text, this is totally understandable.
-But editing LaTeX files full of equations,
+But editing LaTeX files full of equations, I'm desparate for a WYSIWIG.
+Obsidian does a good job at that.

 ## File Structure